asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 ![microcks-kafka-distribs](/img/posts/microcks-asyncapi-part2/microcks-kafka-distribs.webp)

 > By the way, we will be happy to have some QA [contributors and reports](https://github.com/microcks/microcks/blob/master/CONTRIBUTING.md) on more brokers and AsyncAPI supported protocols :wink:

-## Before diving into AsyncAPI on Apache Kafka, let first see why simulating producers is a key project success factor
+Before diving into AsyncAPI on Apache Kafka, let first see why simulating producers is a key project success factor.

+## Why simulating producers is a key project success factor?

 As good developers, we are lazy - in a very good way :wink: - and hate to restart from scratch our beautiful code implementations due to misunderstanding with Product Owners.
 However, nowadays Product Owners adopted and love the [Fail-Fast Principle](https://www.forbes.com/sites/danpontefract/2018/09/15/the-foolishness-of-fail-fast-fail-often/).
 We can't rely on functional implementations to start beta testing with consumers, we should fail fast and make them change requirements before we start implementation.